MarcialRosales/java-pcf-workshops/README.md

 8. Test the application.
 Whats the url?

 9. We did not include any jdbc drivers with the application.
 How could it that it works?

+## Load flights fares from an external application